WorksHub/client/README.md

 Now point your browser to: http://localhost:3449 and you should see the WorksHub UI.

 (If you're curious, we're using shadow-cljs to watch and compile our frontend.
-Fell free to run shadow server by yourself and access shadow-cljs Inspect.
+Feel free to run shadow server by yourself and access shadow-cljs Inspect.
 We have globally available `tap>` in our code.
 It also means that you can freely install any npm packages with `npm install` and require these in code.
 Go crazy!)

 Now, after a refresh, you should see the landing page.